Caitlin Goodwin is a Certified Nurse-Midwife and birth nerd with 12 years in obstetric nursing.

-FMLA comes under fire due to it's scant length of time and not protviding any compensation during the period of unpaid maternity leave.
+FMLA comes under fire due to its scant length of time and not providing any compensation during the period of unpaid maternity leave.
 The Act also does not universally cover working mothers.
 In order to qualify for FMLA, employees must work for an employer with 50 or more employees, have been employed for 12 months, and have worked at least 1,250 hours in those 12 months.

 Numerous studies have been done regarding length of maternity leave and both short and long term effects.
 There are a number of detrimental effects in returning to work at only 4-8 weeks postpartum: